d33tah/call-for-wpa3/README.md

+Call for WPA3 - what's wrong with WPA2 security and how to fix it
+===

 Some time ago, I started learning how modern Wi-Fi networks are built.
 As a security enthusiast, I was particularly interested in how their safety mechanisms can be broken and strengthened.
 In this post, I'm going to list problems that can't easily be solved yet and what their solutions could be if we created a new wireless network security protocol.
 NOTE: this post is not meant for tech-savvy people only - in every paragraph I'm going to try to explain the problem in layman's terms.

 What's WPA2?